The Family International: The Family (1982–1994)

 Due to the fact that our current zero-tolerance policy regarding sexual interaction between adults and underage minors was not in our literature published before 1986, we came to the realization that during a transitional stage of our movement, from 1978 until 1986, there were cases when some minors were subject to sexually inappropriate advances ...
 This was corrected officially in 1986, when any contact between an adult and minor (any person under 21 years of age) was declared an excommunicable offense.

-After a 1993 expose in the Los Angeles Times, the group broke "years of virtual silence" and began "inviting reporters and religious scholars" to visit its commune in La Habra, California, where at least a Washington Post journalist (Gustav Niebuhr) found its members to be "a clean-cut bunch, friendly and courteous".
+After a 1993 expose in the Los Angeles Times, the group broke "years of virtual silence" and began "inviting reporters and religious scholars" to visit its commune in La Habra, California, where Washington Post journalist Gustav Niebuhr found its members to be "a clean-cut bunch, friendly and courteous".
 At that time The Family claimed to have "about 9,000 members worldwide, with about 750 scattered across the United States".
 The group emphasized its mainstream Christian opposition to abortion, homosexuality, drugs and drunkenness and its respect for Rev. Billy Graham.

+Internationally, the Family had been subject to police investigations and prosecutions during this period for child protection and morality offenses.
+Investigations are known to have occurred in Argentina, Australia, England, France, Italy, Norway, Peru, Spain and Sweden.
+In Argentina and Australia, children were taken into state custody for protection, then released after examination.